swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 ## Zoom Rooms

 The Carpentries offers three Zoom rooms for public community events.
-Zoom rooms are available for events such as instructor trainings, discussion sessions, teaching demos, and committee meetings.
+Zoom rooms are available for The Carpentries events such as instructor trainings, discussion sessions, teaching demos, and committee meetings.

 ### General Room Usage and Links